GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

 By following the steps in this document, you can register sources  — ad impressions or clicks — the browser will then attribute conversions to.
 ## Registration methods

-To register attribution sources you will use HTML elements or JavaScript calls:
+To register attribution sources, use HTML elements or JavaScript calls:

 -  `<a>` tag
 -  `<img>` tag